vega/altair/RELEASING.md

 ## Manual Release

-Use this path for major releases, releases that should not follow the automatic SemVer calculation, or if the automated workflow exits and says the release should be manual.
+Use this path for major releases, maintenance-branch releases, releases that should not follow Cocogitto's automatic SemVer calculation, or if the automated workflow fails.
+Unlike the automated workflow, the maintainer chooses and creates the release tag manually.

 1. Check all [Vega project](https://github.com/orgs/vega/repositories?type=source) versions are up-to-date.
 See [NOTES_FOR_MAINTAINERS.md](NOTES_FOR_MAINTAINERS.md).